sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 ### Calibration Assessment

 Calibration plots evaluate whether predicted probabilities match observed frequencies.
 For well-calibrated models, 90% prediction intervals should contain approximately 90% of observed values.
-Smith emphasizes the importance of calibration in building trusted UQ models across application domains[^1].
+Smith emphasizes the importance of calibration in building trusted UQ models across application domains.

 ### Prediction Interval Coverage Probability (PICP)

 PICP quantifies the fraction of observed values that fall within predicted intervals.
 Ideally, the PICP should match the nominal coverage probability (e.g., 95% for 95% prediction intervals).
-This metric is particularly important in applications like weather forecasting, where Smith discusses ensemble predictions and their uncertainty quantification[^1].
+This metric is particularly important in applications like weather forecasting, where Smith discusses ensemble predictions and their uncertainty quantification.

 ### Sharpness and Resolution